-If you run the above script you should see:
+If you run ex18.py you should see:

 Right away you can see how a function works.
 Notice that you used your functions the way you use things like exists, open, and other "commands."
 In fact, I've been tricking you because in Python those "commands" are just functions.
 This means you can make your own commands and use them in your scripts too.